skienzmatishun/rippreport/content/p/5000-00-cash-reward/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Councilman Jack Burrell accepted free luxury airplane rides from a private company right before handing them lucrative airport bids.
+Ethics filings reveal that Burrell then used public money to hire personal lawyers to protect his corrupt arrangements.
+Check out the WANTED poster in $5000.00 CASH REWARD to see what they are hiding.
 ---
 The Ripp Report and BCLE are offering a $5k cash award to anyone who can prove that the contents of the formal complaint against Councilman Jack Burrell of Fairhope are false.
 Prove that the documents quoted or provided are fabricated or altered from their original copies or that there is any willful malicious intent to mislead the public for any reason or to unlawfully disparage Mr. Burrell by making fictitious claims or providing erroneous documents, and you will be five thousand dollars ($5k) richer.